 About the Contributor

-Joseph Klepeis, Staff Writer
+Joseph Klepeis, Copy Editor & Staff Writer

-Joseph Klepeis III is a sophomore from Bentleyville, Pennsylvania.
+Joseph Klepeis III is a junior from Bentleyville, Pennsylvania.
 He plans to major in English with a minor in Political Science.
-This is his first year on staff as a staff writer.
+This is his second year on staff as a staff writer and copy editor.
 In his free time, Joe enjoys reading, traveling, and listening to music.